meg768/yow/README.md

-# node-yow
+# Yow

-Contains stuff for Node You Only Wished was there in the first place.
+Toolbox for Node.
+Contains stuff you only wished was there in the first place.

 # Installation

-	npm install yow
+	npm install yow --save

 # Contents

+	sprintf()

+Just as you would expect.
+Uses the npm module 'sprintf-js'.

+	extend()

+Again, just as you would expect.
+Uses the npm module 'extend'.

 	mkdir(path)